 Huge congratulations to Navarana Smith for being awarded a 3M National Student Fellowship!
 We couldn't be happier for our wonderful Navi!, April

 New article on drivers of Pacific coral reef communities is out in PLoS ONE.
 Read our press release here, April

 Julia and Easton's article Shark-counting divers off Costa Rica reveal limits of marine reserves is out in The Conversation, April

 Julia and Easton's new paper with Undersea Hunter is out in Conservation Biology - plummeting shark and ray populations at Costa Rican World Heritage Site, Cocos Island, March

 Interested in joining the Baum Lab?
-We have a PhD Fellowship in Eelgrass Ecology, Conservation, and Climate Change available to start in May 2015.
+We have a PhD Fellowship in Eelgrass Ecology, Conservation, and Climate Change available to start in May or September 2015.
 Apply now!